WtFOCK: Episodes

+Series overview

-Season 1
+Season 1 (2018)

 Season 1 aired from 1 October to 21 December 2018 and comprised 12 episodes.
 Jana Ackermans is the central character and the season focuses on her relationship with her boyfriend Jens as well as themes of loneliness, identity and friendship.

-Season 2
+Season 2 (2019)

 Season 2 aired from 22 April to 28 June 2019 and comprised 10 episodes.
 Zoë Loockx is the central character and the season focuses on her relationship with Senne, a popular boy at school, and themes of friendship, self-image and sexual abuse.

-Season 3
+Season 3 (2019)

 Season 3 aired from 12 October to 20 December 2019 and comprised 10 episodes.
 Robbe IJzermans is the central character and the season focuses on his coming out as gay and his relationship with Sander, who struggles with bipolar disorder.
 It also deals with themes of sexual identity, homosexuality and mental health.
 Clips from Season 3 were viewed ten million times within seven weeks of the series starting.